XRPLF/rippled/beast/nudb/README.md

 The implementation tries to fit as many entries as possible in a key file record, to maximize the amount of useful work performed per I/O.

+* `LoadFactor`: The desired fraction of bucket occupancy

-The load factor is chosen to make bucket overflows unlikely without sacrificing bucket occupancy.
+`LoadFactor` is chosen to make bucket overflows unlikely without sacrificing bucket occupancy.
 A value of 0.50 seems to work well with a good hash function.

-Callers also provide these parameters when a database is opened:
+Callers must also provide these parameters when a database is _opened:_

-* Appnum: An application-defined integer constant
+* `Appnum`: An application-defined integer constant which can be retrieved later from the database [TODO].
-* AllocSize: A significant multiple of the average data size
+* `AllocSize`: A significant multiple of the average data size.

-To improve performance, memory is recycled.
-NuDB needs a hint about the average size of the data being inserted.
-For an average data size of 1KB (one kilobyte), AllocSize of sixteen megabytes (16MB) is sufficient.
-If the AllocSize is too low, the memory recycler will not make efficient use of allocated blocks.
+Memory is recycled to improve performance, so NuDB needs `AllocSize` as a hint about the average size of the data being inserted.
+For an average data size of 1KB (one kilobyte), `AllocSize` of sixteen megabytes (16MB) is sufficient.
+If the `AllocSize` is too low, the memory recycler will not make efficient use of allocated blocks.

-Two operations are defined, fetch and insert.
+Two operations are defined: `fetch`, and `insert`.

-### Fetch
+### `fetch`

-The fetch operation retrieves a variable length value given the key.
+The `fetch` operation retrieves a variable length value given the key.
 The caller supplies a factory used to provide a buffer for storing the value.
 This interface allows custom memory allocation strategies.

-### Insert
+### `insert`

-Insert adds a key/value pair to the store.
+`insert` adds a key/value pair to the store.
 Value data must contain at least one byte.
 Duplicate keys are disallowed.
-Insertions are serialized.
+Insertions are serialized, which means [TODO].

 ## Implementation